 I have an office/library where I work.

 I moved from Rhode Island to Maine two years ago, and my office overlooks a mountain and a lake.
-Funny thing is, I don’t often look out when I’m working.
+The funny thing is, I don’t often look out when I’m working.
 Maybe it’s something I should do to stop and take a breather.

 I’ve also learned over the years that you need a good ergonomic chair in this business and must take breaks from sitting.